 Change Number Three

 Boy, let me tell you, I was quite the introvert once upon a time.
 Even now, I still have a bit of it inside me, so I fancied myself an ambivert.
 Though, I'm sure I'd always be the same shy girl I once was if I hadn't taken that trip.

 I loved the cottage that we stayed in.
 The view was beautiful.
 We could see the skis clearly, and they were always this cotton candy color.
 However, as much as I loved our place, I wanted to do everything but stay inside.
 I was so eager to go out and do things like I never have before.

 Because we still had to work, we stayed in every morning.
-But I can assure you that as soon as we were done, we were itching to get outside and explore.
+But I can assure you that we were itching to get outside and explore as soon as we were done.
 The one day we did spend all day inside wasn't the best one for me.
 I felt as if I was in this depressive state, and I barely talked and didn't smile.
-It was awful.
+It wasn't perfect.
 And that's how I had the epiphany.

-I'm not a sad and mopey person, but my lifestyle was making me become one, and Florida brought that out.
+I'm not a sad and mopey person, but my lifestyle made me one, and Florida brought that out.
 And I'm so grateful it did.

 All in all, I can say with high confidence that I have been a different person since that trip.
 I may not have done a complete 180; however, 150 is an accurate description.
 I plan to make many more trips to Florida.
 But why stop there?

 After all, there are beaches everywhere.

 Want to read upcoming stories about upcoming trips and trips of the past?
 Join my mailing list and never miss an update.
 You didn't hear it from me, but that emailing list also gives out some bonus content.